 - See presentations on menthol and flavored tobacco from our September 2019 Policy Forum.

 - Read our Monthly Updates to see what we’re working on now.

 A Snapshot of Tobacco Free Mass’ Policy Achievements:

-*New!* 2018: Increased funding for the Massachusetts Tobacco Cessation and Prevention Program by half a million dollars.
+2018: Increased funding for the Massachusetts Tobacco Cessation and Prevention Program by half a million dollars for FY 2019.

 2016: Worked to support legislation that would ban the sale of tobacco in pharmacies, regulate e-cigarettes, and raise the age of sale for tobacco from 18 to 21.